isomerpages/moe-tanjongkatongsec/_useful-links/Direct School Admission (DSA).md

 </td>
 <td rowspan="1" colspan="1">
 <p>Applicants should be proficient in the Higher Malay Language.
 He or she
-must posess deep passion for the Malay Language and its culture, good leadership and communication skills.</p>
+must possess deep passion for the Malay Language and its culture, good leadership and communication skills.</p>
 <p></p>
 <p>Achieved consistent and good results for Primary 5 (Overall) and Primary
 6 Weighted Assessments (ALL subjects)</p>